-Measurement of atmospheric pressure
+Measurement of the pressure exerted by the atmosphere.

 How fast is the wind blowing.